Explore our expedition voyages to South America, all designed to engage your heart, mind, and spirit through the duration of the journey.

 Next departure: Mar.
 27, 2023

-Through the intricate maze of Chile’s fantastic fjords from Cape Horn to Torres del Paine and Valparaiso – onboard Albatros Expeditions’ new vessel Ocean Victory.
+Through the intricate maze of Chile’s fantastic fjords from Garibaldi to Torres del Paine and Valparaiso – onboard Albatros Expeditions’ new vessel Ocean Victory.

 Antarctica - Chile - South America